HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-06-PowerShell-pipeline-vs-script-vs-wildcards.md

 PS C:\> gci | foreach-object -membername len*
 ```

-Which is bizarre because the wildcard must to resolve to one single property or method name,
+Which is bizarre because the wildcard must resolve to one single property or method name,
 otherwise you get a screenful of this:

 ```